Extras cover in private health insurance

 • Acupuncture

-Frequently asked questions about extras health insurance
+Frequently asked questions about Extras cover in private health insurance

-• General Dental: routine and preventative treatments such as scale and clean, polish, check-ups, examinations, x-rays and fillings.
+• General Dental: covers routine and preventative treatments such as scale and clean, polish, check-ups, examinations, x-rays and fillings.

 • Major Dental: includes periodontal (gum treatment), endodontic (root canal), crowns and bridges.